collective-soundworks/soundworks/README.md

     - [`Sync`](#sync)
 - [**Example**](#example)

-## Overview & how to get started
+## Overview & getting started

 *Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their smartphones to generate sound and light through touch and motion.

-The framework is based on a server / client architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets, and uses a modular design to make it easy to implement different performance scenarios: the [*Soundworks* template](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.
+The framework is based on a client/server architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets, and uses a modular design to make it easy to implement different performance scenarios: the [*Soundworks* template](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.

-### Server / client architecture
+### Client/server architecture

-In order to connect the smartphones with each other, *Soundworks* implements a server / client architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently with the `socket.io` library).
+In order to connect the smartphones with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently based on the `socket.io` library).

-The word “client” represents any entity that connects to the server.
-For instance, this can be:
+In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
+The most important kind clients are the smartphones of the players who take part in the performance.

-- The smartphone of a player who takes part in the collaborative performance (we would refer to this type of client as a `player`: these clients connect to the server through the root URL `http://my.domain.name:port/`);
+For convenience, the players connect to the server through the root URL of the application, `http://my.server.address:port/`.

+In addition to the players a scenario can include other kinds of clients such as:
-- A laptop that provides an interface for the artist to control some parameters of the performance in real time (we would refer to this type of client as `conductor`; these clients would connect to the server through the URL `http://my.domain.name:port/conductor`);
+- A laptop that provides an interface to control some parameters of the performance in real time.
+We would refer to this type of client as `conductor`.
+These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
-- A computer that controls the sound and light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers (we would refer to this type of client as `env`, standing for “environment”; these clients would connect to the server through the URL `http://my.domain.name:port/env`);
+- A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
+We would refer to this type of client as `env`, standing for “environment”.
+These clients would connect to the server through the URL `http://my.server.address:port/env`.
 - And so on…

 As you may have noticed, a client who connects to the root URL is called a `player`: this is the default client type.
 All the other types of client access the server through a URL that concatenates the domain name and the name of the client type.